 Albert Blankert is among the most authoritative contemporary Vermeer scholars and has written extensively both on Vermeer's art and Dutch painting.
-His volume Johannes Vermeer van Delft, 1632-1675 contained a critical catalogue and an important chapter on Vermeer and His Public in which for the first time attention was drawn to a group of collectors of the 17th, 18th and early 19th centuries who viewed Vermeer not as much as a "sphinx" but a s a "first class painter."
+His volume Johannes Vermeer van Delft, 1632-1675 contained a critical catalogue and an important chapter on Vermeer and His Public in which for the first time attention was drawn to a group of collectors of the seventeenth, eighteenth and early nineteenth centuries who viewed Vermeer not as much as a "sphinx" but a s a "first class painter."
 His essay, "Vermeer's Modern Themes and Their Traditions" in the catalogue of the 1995/1996 Washington D. C./ The Hague Vermeer exhibition, remains one of the most comprehensive and lucid iconographical studies of Vermeer's painting.

 April 11, 2005

 Essential Vermeer: Your book "Vermeer of Delft"(1975) made a fundamental step towards understanding Vermeer's painting within a historical context.
-In this volume, you carefully examined the artist's stylistic evolution, the complexities of iconographical meaning in Dutch mid-17th century genre painting as well as Vermeer's fame among collectors and connoisseurs during his lifetime and in the period following his death.
+In this volume, you carefully examined the artist's stylistic evolution, the complexities of iconographical meaning in Dutch mid-seventeenth century genre painting as well as Vermeer's fame among collectors and connoisseurs during his lifetime and in the period following his death.
 Since then, a vast number of publications have explored the artist's life and work.
 With which results of modern scholarship do you feel most comfortable?

 Albert Blankert: The idea that there would be a lot of "symbolic meaning" in Vermeer's paintings seems to have completely lost all of its erstwhile paramount attraction.
 In how far have I in the past been an adherent of that idea?
 Just sufficiently or maybe too much?
 I would like that my own ideas have been consistent and here the changed consensus offers interesting food for thought.